GaloisInc/mmc-paper/talk/nasa-fm-2017.md

 - large state spaces
 - non-determinism
-- complexity inherent in modeling multiple nodes behavior and faults
+- complexity inherent in modeling interacting nodes subject to various fault modes

 # Coping with complexity

-Model checking these systems has been accomplished by resorting to ad-hoc
+Model-checking these systems has been accomplished by resorting to ad-hoc
 abstractions:

 - local node behavior is abstracted (e.g. replaced by pre/post conditions)
 - message passing is simplified using shared state
 - systems are modeled at small, fixed scales

-Ad-hoc abstractions tend to cause models to *diverge* from implementations, reducing their applicability.
+Ad-hoc abstraction tends to cause a model to *\textcolor{blue}{diverge from an implementation}*, reducing its applicability.

 # Modularity

-*TODO* rewrite
+* Model-checking these systems is further complicated when system behavior and fault behavior are mixed in the model.

-* Model checking these systems is further complicated when system behavior and fault behavior are mixed.
+* _Compositional reasoning_: reason about node behavior and fault

-* Similarly, when trying to prove that a model satisfies a property, it is very useful to be able to reason about the system behavior and the fault behavior independently and then compose the proofs.
-The same goes for local node behavior versus and communication model.
+model separately, then compose the proofs

 # What We Want in a Model

-The premise for this work is the following ideal:
+The premise for this work is that we want, _ideally_, to produce formal models of distributed systems that:

-1. Implementation-level detail
+1. have implementation-level detail,
-2. Scalability of model checking
+2. are tractable to the model checker,
-3. Modularity
+3. and are modular to the extent possible.

 # What We've Done